W.I.T.H – Welsh Institute for Therapeutic Horsemanship

-Sapphire’s special survival story.
-I recently enjoyed a visit to Jackie’s centre, based on Anglesey, along with Sandra Roberts who was instrumental in saving the plight of a wild Carneddau pony she named Sapphire, down to her pale blue eyes.
-This pony had been ostracised by the main herds for a long time and was in a very poor condition.
+Sapphire’s story.
+I recently enjoyed a visit to Jackie’s centre, based on Anglesey.
+The chestnut pony with blue eyes – Sapphire – had been ostracised by the main herds for a long time and wasn’t doing too well.
 It’s something of a mystery why this mare was shunned, but we think her poor eyesight may have much to do with the herds’ strict list of criteria for survival.
 After a few months of basic nurturing, ‘Saffy’ has been physically transformed, although she remains shy.
 Williams is keen to keep her ‘wildness’ and avoid over-familiarity, in order to add genuine authenticity to those therapy sessions.

 And finally, so heartening that four more Carneddau colts have been rescued from the yearly Gathering; one of whom was badly beaten-up by the resident stallion and may well have come to a sad demise.
 These boys will be gelded and rehabilitated before beginning new careers as therapy ponies.

 About the charity